 - 10’ Black and White ZigZag Cord

-We decided that we were going to use our Black and White ZigZag fabric covered light cord to give some visual interest while letting our neon yellow accent color take center stage.
-While out and about gathering our DIY supplies, we picked up a pair of $1 kids toys and thought that they were the something extra this lamp needed.
-We weren’t sure whether or not to go with godzilla or the elephant, so we figured we would let them battle it out, once they got their new neon paint job.
+We decided that we were going to use our Black and White ZigZag fabric-covered light cord to provide some visual interest to our lamp while letting our neon yellow accent color take center stage.
+While out and about gathering our DIY supplies, we picked up a pair of $1 kid’s toys and thought that they were the something extra this lamp makeover needed.
+We weren’t sure whether or not to go with Godzilla or the elephant, so we figured we would let them battle it out once they got their new neon paint job.

 Elephant vs. Godzilla

 After a gruesome battle of epic proportions, and a shocking twist, the elephant beat out Godzilla.
 His prize?
 A hole drilled through his body and to be displayed proudly in the center of our incredible lamp.
 After having the cord run through the lamp base and the belly of the elephant, it was time to wire it.

 We also decided to experiment with pull chain socket innards so we could swap out the chain with a neon yellow paracord for another pop of our accent color.
 Our socket and plug were both 2-conductor, but our ZigZag cord is 3-conductor, so we simply clipped the ground wire and left it unused while wiring the lamp.

 How to Change a Lamp CordChanging the cord for this lamp makeover was pretty easy.
 We simply swapped out the internal socket components where the bulb connects, attached it to our new cord, threaded the cord through the lamp body, base, and elephant, and installed the two-prong plug to ensure compatibility with nearly any socket.